 - Poly-phenylene-sulfide (PPS) – Semi-Crystalline

-Third is a thermoplastic unitape, ranging from a 1/8 inch slit tape to a tape with a width of 6-12".
+The third is a thermoplastic unitape, ranging from a 1/8 inch slit tape to a tape with a width of 6-12".
 This material form enables the use of automated tape laying and fiber placement equipment with maximum efficiency.
-Various automation solutions are available with this form via fiber tape tape placement (in situ), continuous compression molding or tape laying.
+Various automation solutions are available with this form via fiber tape placement (in situ), continuous compression molding or tape laying.
 TenCate supplies this material form under the Cetex Thermo-Lite brand name.

 Advantages of Thermoplastic Composites

 Thermoplastic composites have been utilized for several years successfully.
 Some of the advantages of thermoplastic composites.